loyjoy/welcome/documentation/MARKDOWN.md

 ## Trigger events with links instead of following links

-Most Web browsers will open a new tab, when the customer clicks on a link generated in the format `[link text](https://www.example.org)`.
+Most Web browsers will open a new tab, when the customer clicks on a link generated with the format `[link text](https://www.example.org)`.
 Thus, this format is best for sending the customer out of the chat to a separate Web browser tab, e.g. for jumping to a separate Web page with terms and conditions.

 However, if you want to trigger some JavaScript written by you on a Web page hosting the LoyJoy Web chat, you can use the following format: